UMCarpentries/intro-curriculum-r/_episodes/01-r-plotting.md

 > > labs(title = "Do people in wealthy countries live longer?") +
 > > aes(color = continent) +
 > > scale_color_manual(values = wes_palette('Cavalcanti1'))
-> > ```
-> > {: .source}
-> > > {: .solution}
-> > {: .challenge}
-> >
-> > Since we have the data for the population of each country, we might be curious what effect population might have on life expectancy and GDP per capita.
-Do you think larger countries will have a longer or shorter life expectancy?
-Let's find out by mapping the population of each country to the size of our points.
 > > ~~~
 > > {: .language-r}
 > >
 > >
 > >
 > > ~~~
-> > Error: attempt to use zero-length variable name
+> > Error in wes_palette("Cavalcanti1"): could not find function "wes_palette"
 > > ~~~
 > > {: .error}
+> > {: .source}
+> {: .solution}
+{: .challenge}

+Since we have the data for the population of each country, we might be curious what effect population might have on life expectancy and GDP per capita.
+Do you think larger countries will have a longer or shorter life expectancy?
+Let's find out by mapping the population of each country to the size of our points.

 ~~~
 ggplot(data = gapminder_1997) +